 Every Saturday night, a team of volunteers hits the streets of Atlanta to pass out handmade cards and roses to communicate to women – primarily trapped in street prostitution – that they are valuable and cared for and that there are opportunities for hope and recovery.
-The cards include messages of kindness and the 24-hour hotline number.
+The cards include messages of kindness and our 24-hour hotline number.

 Strip Club Outreach

 On Friday Nights, a specialized and highly-trained team of volunteers visits both men and women working in the commercial sex industry across Atlanta.
 The team regularly stays out until 1:30 AM visiting individuals in strip clubs, in brothels, and on the surrounding streets with the aim to build trust, restore self-worth, and educate individuals about resources.
 Due to the sensitive nature of this program, training and background checks are required.

 Mentors provide emotional and spiritual support, as well as psycho-educational resources.
-Mentors also assist victims with community services information they may need to move forward upon release.
-Mentors and pen pals support victims through letters or postcards of encouragement.
+Mentors also assist victims with information on community services they may need to move forward upon release.
+Mentors and pen pals support victims through personal notes of encouragement.
 Due to the sensitive nature of this program, training and background checks are required.

 If a caller to our 24-Hour Hotline is a victim of commercial sexual exploitation and is interested in entering a long-term recovery program, a rescue team is immediately assembled to bring the victim to the Frontline Response Safe Home.
 Due to the sensitive nature of this program, training and background checks are required.

 Frontline Response operates a crisis Safe Home for female victims of sex trafficking and commercial sexual exploitation who are over the age of 17.
 Volunteers can serve in the home, leading classes, activities, or even help out with home maintenance.
 Due to the sensitive nature of this program, training and background checks are required.